King County launches new vaccination site to prepare for expanded eligibility Wednesday

 Dulan works in a courthouse, making her eligible in Washington's current phase.

-The new site opening came on the day President Biden announced that by April 19, 90 percent of adults 18 and older will be eligible to be vaccinated.
+The new site opening came on the same day President Joe Biden announced that by April 19, 90% of adults 18 and older will be eligible to be vaccinated.

-"That would be great; that depends on getting enough vaccine," Del Beccaro said.

 "Without the number of doses, it doesn't matter if you increase eligibility.
 You have to have doses to equal that," Del Beccaro said.

 Upon getting word of Biden's announcement, Gov. Jay Inslee's Office told KING 5, "We are still looking into the president’s announcement.
 It does not appear this is a directive, it appears that he is saying that more vaccine is coming.
-Any reassessment will come after we receive the additional doses," the statement said.
+Any reassessment will come after we receive the additional doses."

-In a call with reporters Monday, Washington State Hospital Association CEO Cassie Sauer said COVID infections were rising among younger people, and with variants of concern catching up, Sauer hoped elig ibility would be expanded sooner than May 1.
+In a call with reporters Monday, Washington State Hospital Association CEO Cassie Sauer said COVID-19 infections were rising among younger people, and with variants of concern catching up, Sauer hoped eligibility would be expanded sooner than May 1.

 "We have considerably more rules than most other states do right now about who can get vaccinated," Sauer said.

-King County Public Health, alongside public health leaders in Washington, said they will not stop prioritizing underserved communities to ensure equity in the distribution process.
+Public Health -- Seattle & King County, alongside public health leaders in Washington, said it will not stop prioritizing underserved communities to ensure equity in the distribution process.

-Garcia Jean-Baptise of Covington, is a nurse practitioner and received her COVID vaccine in January.
+Garcia Jean-Baptiste of Covington is a nurse practitioner and received her COVID-19 vaccine in January.
 She said she still thinks about other front-line workers who may still need to be prioritized.

 "Yes, we want everybody to get it, everybody who wants it to get it, but we also have to make sure we do it systematically and in control," Jean-Baptiste said.